hknutzen/Netspoc/outline.markdown

 5. Converting information collected at managed routers into configuration template and rule files.

-## Pass 2
+### Pass 2
-1. Check whether file(s) can be reused.
+1. Generate ACLs and write final router configuration files for routers, whose configuration files can not be reused.
-2. Transform the routers rule set into router ACL.
-3. Write router config file by adding ACL to config template file.

 Each of the steps consists of several tasks and operations that will be described below.
 For more detailed information, have a look at the